wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/work-cloud-sustainability/includes/emissions-calcutions.md

 Keep the following important considerations in mind when you’re setting up emission calculations:
 - Pay special attention to factor mapping to optimize the number of required models.
 - Consider special naming conventions to support specialized calculations for facilities that have specific operations that require different emission factors.
 - Test with a small set of data first and remove emissions data that produces errors.
-You can remove data in bulk directly in the emissions form or from the [Microsoft Power Apps portal](https://make.preview.powerapps.com/environments/839eace6-59ab-4243-97ec-a5b8fcc104e4/home/?azure-portal=ture).
+You can remove data in bulk directly in the emissions form or from the [Microsoft Power Apps](https://make.preview.powerapps.com/environments/839eace6-59ab-4243-97ec-a5b8fcc104e4/home/?azure-portal=ture).
 - Observe conversion units based on activity and model units because missing conversions will cause errors during import.

 ## Models – Formula-in-action